brson/rust-contract-comparison/blog/dfinity.md

 ![dfx banner](images/dfx-new-sth.png)

+I've seen this banner in a 256 color terminal and it is properly colored with a gradient.

 I wonder if `dfx` is one of the tools with code available under the GitHub org, whether I can look at the code and try to fix some of these issues.